Don’t let your past steal your life

 I have met people whose inner connection to the past was so strong that they did not let themselves move forward even years or decades after the bad experience.
 They basically still live in the past.

 But there is a difference between a healthy and natural healing process and between an obsessive dwelling in the past.
-Sometimes definitely unable to
+Sometimes definitely unable to recognise without professional help.

 It doesn’t mean I deny what I experienced, not at all.
 What I am saying is that my own experiences are not much different from the experiences of others.
 And this is incredibly relieving in a way.